yli3/RepData_PeerAssessment1/PA1_template.md

 We observe that data is missing from several days completely (there are `288` intervals per day), and all other days are complete.

 A simple way to fill in the missing values is to use the mean interval value over the dataset.
-For our dataset, this would add `53` identical days that follow the overall mean activity pattern.
-The overall mean would be preserved exactly, and the median would be nudged toward, if not reach, the mean.
+For our dataset, this would add `8` identical days that follow the overall mean activity pattern.
+The overall mean would be preserved exactly, and the median would be mostly likely match the mean, or at least be nudged towards it.

 Another simple, but potentially more meaningful way of addressing `NA` values is to instead replace each one with with mean interval steps for the same day of week.
-This addresses the possibility that within the specific timeframe of the collected data, a relative omission of certain days of the week may be skewing both the average daily interval pattern, as well as the mean daily steps.
+This addresses the possibility that, within the specific timeframe of the collected data, a relative omission of certain days of the week may be have skewed our picture of patterns and totals.

-We'll look more closely at that possibility in the next section.
+We'll look a little more closely at that possibility in the next section.
 For now, our `NA` imputing method is presented:

 ```r